apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>repoName is the name of the backupRepo, if not set, will use the default backupRepo.</p>
+<p>Specifies the name of the backupRepo.
+If not set, the default backupRepo will be used.</p>
 </td>
 </tr>
 <tr>